NASA launches website to keep track of Artemis I - NewsBreak

 After years of delays and billions in cost overruns, the SLS roared skyward, rising from Kennedy Space Center on 8.8 million pounds of thrust and hitting 100 mph within seconds.
 The Orion capsule was perched on top and, less than two hours into the flight, busted out of Earth’s orbit toward the moon.

 Wednesday’s launch marked the first time in 50 years that a space capsule has hurtled toward the moon.
 No one was on board this debut flight, just three test dummies.
-The capsule is headed for a wide orbit around the moon and then a return to Earth with a Pacific splashdown in about three weeks.Nearly 1,000 people gather for Artemis I launch in the Rocket City
+The capsule is headed for a wide orbit around the moon and then a return to Earth with a Pacific splashdown in about three weeks.LOCAL: Snoopy has a special place in space… and in an Oklahoma museum

 NASA’S new website allows people to view a real-time visualization of the telemetry of the Orion spacecraft, letting them view the spacecraft from multiple angles and from the locations of cameras actually on the spacecraft.